JorCademy/JorCademy-Engine/readme.md

 ## Getting Started

 1. Download the project from GitHub or fork it and clone to your local machine.
-2. Refer to the [wiki](https://github.com/nickname2002/MonoZenith/wiki) for comprehensive documentation and usage instructions.
+2. TODO: Refer to the [wiki](https://github.com/nickname2002/MonoZenith/wiki) for comprehensive documentation and usage instructions.

 ## Features